 - One button will say "Switch to Formatted Report" which will allow you to display the segment formatted report if clicked.
 This will also add an 'All Segments' checkbox for you to display individual segment reports for all segments within the facility. - 2.
 The second button will say "Switch to Facility Report" which will allow you to display the facility text report if clicked.
 This will also remove the two drop down menus. - 3.
-The last button will say "Heat Map Report" which will allow you to display the facility heat map report if clicked.
+The third button will say "Heat Map Report" which will allow you to display the facility heat map report if clicked.
 This will remove the two drop down menus and checkbox; however, it will add another drop-down menu for Additional Tables which will allow you to add more heat map tables for different performance measures to the display.
 A 'Show Detailed Heat Map' checkbox will also be available to specify if a detailed heat map is desired.
 When checked, values will be shown in each individual cell.
-When unchecked, a legend will be provided and each of the heat map tables will only show colored cells without values inside. - viii.
-If a facility analysis is the current analysis and the heat map report is currently being displayed, three toggle buttons along with one drop down menu will be displayed.
-The drop-down menu allows you add more heat map tables for different performance measures to the display.
+When unchecked, a legend will be provided and each of the heat map tables will only show colored cells without values inside. - 4.
+If safety results are set in the Default Settings to show on the reports, an additional "Update Safety Results" button will be available to update the safety results on the report when changes are made to any inputs. - viii.
+If a facility analysis is the current analysis and the heat map report is currently being displayed, a few buttons along with one drop down menu and a 'Show Detailed Heat Map' checkbox will be displayed.
+The drop-down menu allows you to change/add more heat map tables for different performance measures to the display.
+The 'Show Detailed Heat Map' checkbox will allow you to change how values are shown on the heat map.
+Checking 'Show Detailed Heat Map' will display the actual values of the performance measure results in each cell.
+Unchecking 'Show Detailed Heat Map' will remove the values of the performance measure results from each cell.
+Instead, a legend will be provided at the top of the heat map to indicate the range of values for each color of each performance measure.

 - 1. One button will say "Switch to Formatted Report" which will allow you to display the formatted report if clicked. - 2.
 The second button will say "Switch to Segment Report" or "Switch to Facility Report" depending on which report was displayed last before switching to the heat map report.
 Clicking "Switch to Segment Report" will allow you to display the single segment formatted report.
 Clicking "Switch to Facility Report" will allow you to display the facility formatted report. - 3.
-The last button will say "Switch to Segment Report" or "Switch to Facility Report" depending on what is shown for the second button.
+The third button will say "Switch to Segment Report" or "Switch to Facility Report" depending on what is shown for the second button.
 Clicking "Switch to Segment Report" will allow you to display the single segment formatted report.
-Clicking "Switch to Facility Report" will allow you to display the facility formatted report.

-5. The magnification of the report currently being displayed can be changed using the zoom slider found at the bottom right-hand corner of the screen.
+Clicking "Switch to Facility Report" will allow you to display the facility formatted report. - 4.
+If safety results are set in the Default Settings to show on the reports, an additional "Update Safety Results" button will be available to update the safety results on the report when changes are made to any inputs. - 5.
+The magnification of the report currently being displayed can be changed using the zoom slider found at the bottom right-hand corner of the screen.